Discovery flight cockpit experience at Desert Skies Aviation

 • Residency: Must reside in Arizona (proof required)

-• Withdrawal from Public School: Cannot remain enrolled in public/charter school while receiving ESA funds
+• School Status: Cannot remain enrolled in public/charter school while receiving ESA funds

 Follow these simple steps to begin using ESA funds for your child's aviation education.